$417,239Average Value$267Average Price per Sq Ft43Homes For Sale

-As the name may suggest, Pollock Pines is a densely forested, scenic community on the edge of the Sierra Nevada range.
+As the name might suggest, Pollock Pines is a densely forested, scenic community on the edge of the Sierra Nevada range.
 “The number one reason people move to Pollock Pines is for the natural beauty.
 The city’s motto is ‘Nature’s Wonderland,’” says Rich Curtis, a local real estate agent at eXp Realty with more than 15 years of experience.
 “I always say it’s got everything great about South Lake Tahoe for half the price.
 It’s actually one of the more affordable areas in El Dorado County.”
 Jenkinson Lake and the Sly Park Recreation Area are the major hubs for outdoor recreation, and Lake Tahoe is a relatively short drive away.

 Manufactured home range in price from $10,000 up to $420,000, depending on size.